AMC-IITBHU/ROS-Summer-Camp-22/README.md

 ROS can be installed on a single-board computer (SBC) like Raspberry Pi-level and upwards with Ubuntu/Debian distro.
 However, other platforms are supported experimentally or by the community.

-Here's a cool video for you to know what exactly is ROS
+Here's a cool video for you to know what exactly we can do with ROS:-

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/Dm7HnQb8n9Y/0.jpg)](https://www.youtube.com/watch?v=Dm7HnQb8n9Y&ab_channel=BloombergQuicktake%3AOriginals "ros introduction")

+## Pre-requisites
+The main prerequisite is to install Ubuntu in your system.
+Dual boot your laptop with Ubuntu 18.04/20.04 and then move to Task 1.
+If you have any issues while dual booting, our discord server is there to help you :)